Skip to main content

 Cosy elements: strong friendship, small town, family life, romance.

-Sweet magnolia's follows three women as they navigate life as parents, spouses, business owners and most importantly: best friends.
+Sweet Magnolias follows three women as they navigate life as parents, spouses, business owners and most importantly: best friends.
+And of course, their families also get up to lots of stuff in their small town.
+I actually found their kids stories some of the most interesting in the series!

 6. The Flatshare (1 season, closed ending)